Senecio cephalophorus 'Mountain Fire' Indoor Care and Common Problems with Remedies

 Light Requirements

-Mountain Fire Senecio grows best in bright light with some morning or late afternoon sunlight of at least 4-6 hours.
-Keep it away from direct hot sunshine to avoid scorching the leaves.
+Mountain Fire Senecio grows best in bright light of morning or late afternoon sunlight of at least 4-6 hours.
+Keep it away from hot midday sunshine to avoid scorching the leaves.

-Regularly turn the pot to ensure that the Senecio cephalophorus receives light on all sides for uniform growth.
+Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and prevent leggy growth.

 Watering

-Water Mountain Fire Senecio moderately during the growing season and allow the top 2-3 in. of soil to dry out between waterings.
+Water Mountain Fire Senecio moderately during the growing season and allow the top 2-3 inches of soil to dry out between waterings.

 Lessen watering during the cold period to maintain the soil barely moist but do not allow the soil to dry out completely as it can lead to wilting.

-Ensure that the pot has a drainage hole inorder to prevent the soil from getting soggy as it can lead in root-rot disease and eventual death of the plant.
+Ensure that the pot has a drainage hole inorder to prevent the soil from getting soggy as it can lead in root-rot and death of the plant.

 Temperature and Humidity

 Mountain Fire Senecio has no need for high humidity.
-Average room humidity is ideal for this plant.
+Average room humidity of 50-55% is ideal for this plant.
 Ensure that there is good air circulation to reduce fungal disease infestations.

 Feeding

-Feed Mountain Fire Senecio during the growing season with a Cactus and Succulents Fertilizer as per the manufacturer's instructions.
+Feed Mountain Fire Senecio during the growing season with a balanced, liquid fertilizer as per the manufacturer's instructions.
 This plant is not a heavy feeder so be careful when feeding.

-Do not feed the plant during the cold season as growth is minimal at this time and feeding at this time can cause fertilizer burn and eventual death of the plant.
+Do not feed in the cold season as growth is minimal at this time and feeding at this time can cause fertilizer burn and eventual death of the plant.

 Potting Mix